mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/push-notifications/setting-up-google-firebase-cloud-messaging-server.md

 ## 9 Set up Web Push Certificate

 For progressive web apps, an additional certificate is needed.
 You can skip this step for native mobile apps.
-To obtain the certificate, again click the cogwheel on the upper-left side of the screen and select **Project settings**.
+To generate the certificate and obtain its public key, again click the cogwheel on the upper-left side of the screen and select **Project settings**.
 Then navigate to the **Cloud Messaging** tab and click on **Generate Key Pair**:

 {{< figure src="/attachments/howto/mobile/native-mobile/implementation/notifications/setting-up-google-firebase-cloud-messaging-server/push_notifications_web_certificate.png"   width="350"  class="no-border" >}}